microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaDevice.md

 ```

 ## Description
-the Get-EntraBetaDevice cmdlet gets a device from Azure Active Directory (AD).
+The Get-EntraBetaDevice cmdlet gets a device from Azure Active Directory (AD).

 ## Examples